achow6/comparing-Baltimore-Wilton-household-income-python/README.md

 # Comparing Python and Excel Analysis
 Python presented a much easier method to import, filter, and merge data.
 Instead of having to open each individual dataset over and over again and selecting specific columns to conduct merging techniques like VLOOKUP, Python allowed me to easily merge the datasets on one screen.
 Additionally, instead of having to split the cells to include all of the Baltimore, MD rows like I had to in Mini-Project 1, Python could filter the dataset to every cell containing "Baltimore, MD" in the column, which made the filtering process much faster.

-I felt that creating visuals for this project was slightly more difficult in Python.
+One disadvantage I came across with Python was that it assumed my values were objects.
+I had to convert them to floats to get the average.
+This is a problem I would not have encountered in Excel.
+I felt that creating visuals for this project was also slightly more difficult in Python.
 In Excel, I would press the bargraph button, and Excel would automatically generate a visual for me, but for Python, I had to code what I specifically wanted.

 # Step-by-Step Data Analysis
 [Google Collaboratory Link](https://colab.research.google.com/drive/1-z4Yh4Y-B9VY4IdPbwFNTN5lr4u97uyc?usp=sharing)